 The Reference Librarians are available to provide library instruction to your students.
 Librarians can provide an overview of legal resources or provide instruction on specific areas of law.
-Librarians are also available to instruct you and your students in the effective and efficient use of Lexis Advance, Westlaw, Bloomberg Law, and a multitude of research databases including those outside of the realm of of law.
-Please contact your librarian liaison or Beth DiFelice as soon as possible to make sure the date is available and to allow for adequate time to prepare.
+Librarians are also available to provide instruction in the effective and efficient use of Lexis, Westlaw, Bloomberg Law, and a multitude of other research databases including those outside the realm of law.
+Please contact Tara Mospan to schedule a presentation for your class.

-To place personal copies on Course Reserve, bring the items to the Circulation Desk on the 3rd floor.
+To place personal copies on Course Reserve, bring the items to the Circulation Desk on the third floor.
 To place library material on reserve, or for questions about Course Reserves, contact Carrie Henteleff.

 To release your exams for inclusion in the database, please contact Tammy Vavra.
 For questions concerning the Past Exams database, please contact Carrie Henteleff.

-Most legal publishers will provide you with review copies of course textbooks at no cost to you.
+Most legal publishers will provide you with review copies of course textbooks at no cost.
 The Law Library has prepared a guide for obtaining review copies from various legal publishers.
-You may find the guide on our website, or ask your liaison for assistance.